lamdu/hypertypes/README.md

 It's now easier to see that `e` represents `λ(x:Int). x`

 `HPlain` is a data family of "plain versions" of expressions, generated via `TemplateHaskell`.
-This is similar to how `recursion-schemes` can derive a parameterized version of an AST, but in the other way around: the parameterized type is the source and the plain one is generated.
-We believe that this is a good choice because the parameterized type will be used more often in application code.
+This is similar to how `recursion-schemes` can derive a parameterized version of an AST, but is the other way around: the parameterized type is the source and the plain one is generated.

-So now, let's define some example expressions in the shorter way:
+So now, let's define some example expressions concisely:

 ```Haskell
 exprA, exprB :: HPlain Expr